-Birzeit University President Dr. Abdellatif Abuhijleh noted in his welcoming remarks the role of innovation and entrepreneurship in driving economies and societies forward, and highlighted the university’s efforts in fostering an entrepreneurial spirit among its students, faculty, and staff.
+Birzeit University President Dr. Abdullatif Abuhijleh noted in his welcoming remarks the role of innovation and entrepreneurship in driving economies and societies forward, and highlighted the university’s efforts in fostering an entrepreneurial spirit among its students, faculty, and staff.

 “In order to prepare individuals to adapt to change, to take the initiative, and to be creative, we must ensure that our systems of education become more responsive and relevant to the rapidly-evolving society we live in.”

 The President assured the audience that the University has taken notice of the rapid changes, pointing out the programs that the University recently launched: “We started the students’ career management service (Masari) to connect students, graduates, and alumni with the job market, and recently launched Birzeit Business Hub (B-Hub) to address the problems of small enterprises and student employability.”

 Councilor Schneider-Amman highlighted the importance of cooperation in innovation and noted the economic stability that arises from converting innovative ideas into actual startups.
 He said, “Switzerland has always supported innovators and entrepreneurs in their drive to make the world a better place.
 We believe that innovation fosters economic, political, and social stability, and we will always cooperate with the builders of a better, brighter future.”